aokihu/Baidu_STT/README.md

 Hi, this project is aim to speech to text by baidu ai service, now, it's good for chinese you can also use it for English.

+Before you install the module, you must install `sox` on Mac OS X or Windows, or `aplay` on Linux and `alsa` on Linux

 * Install

 you can use `npm`